Google Analytics setup audit

 To get the most from Analytics - so you can adopt a data-driven approach to review and improve your digital marketing activity - it should be customized to your business.
 Customization is needed to set up Analytics features like goals, funnels, events and custom dimensions to help the business regularly review and improve its online marketing.
 Plus insight available from benchmarking reports, demographics and Google Signals may be missed if you don't know what options are available.

-2022 update: This template has now been fully updated to help you migrate to Google Analytics 4 (GA4), since Google has announced that from July 2023, data, and reports from the previous version of Google Analytics, (Universal Analytics, UA) will no longer be available.
+This template has now been fully updated to help you migrate to Google Analytics 4 (GA4), since Google announced that from July 2023, data, and reports from the previous version of Google Analytics, (Universal Analytics, UA) would no longer be available.
 If you’re using this guide to help make the change to GA4 tagging, we recommend following Google’s GA4 Migration guide.

 This resource can be used as a migration checklist/health check audit for moving to Google Analytics 4.
 As well as guidance from Smart Insights, it includes lots of useful links to further detailed documentation from Google to help you with your audit.
 It can also be used as a checklist for end users to learn more about different reporting features in GA4.